-- develop the Kelvin Grove Urban Village as an integrated and master-planned urban village within a mixed use and highly urban environment; - embrace the urban design 'main street' principles for buildings within the Village, which, in conjunction with the proposed uses, will contribute to and assist in establishing a vibrant and active main-street centred urban neighbourhood; and - reflect and express key sustainable development principles within the Village.
+- Develop the Kelvin Grove Urban Village as an integrated and master-planned urban village within a mixed use and highly urban environment; - Embrace the urban design 'main street' principles for buildings within the Village, which, in conjunction with the proposed uses, will contribute to and assist in establishing a vibrant and active main-street centred urban neighbourhood; and - Reflect and express key sustainable development principles within the Village.
 Planning and design are to deliver, for example, reductions in demand for water and energy and in the generation of waste and greenhouse gases.

-Toowong Major Centre Local Area Plan
+2.10.7.6 Toowong Major Centre Local Area Plan

-The intent for the Toowong Centre is to provide the full range of Centre services such as shops, offices, residential, community, recreation and entertainment uses to serve the needs of the inner western suburbs.
+The intent for the Toowong centre is to provide the full range of centre services such as shops, offices, residential, community, recreation and entertainment uses to serve the needs of the inner western suburbs.
 Sherwood Road and High Street are to be the focus of activity and be pedestrian friendly.
-The Centre core is to be 'intense urban' surrounded by a less intense mix of business and residential uses.
-Variety of residential densities support the Centre all linked by safe pedestrian access.
-The Centre is to contain a network of public spaces.
+The centre core is to be intense urban surrounded by less intense mix of business and residential uses.
+Variety of residential densities support the centre all linked by safe pedestrian access.
+The centre is to contain a network of public spaces.

-Toowong Centre Local Area Plan
+2.10.7.7 Toowong Centre Local Area Plan

-The intent for the Toowong Centre, as per the Toowong Major Centre Local Area Plan, is to provide the full range of Centre services such as shops, offices, residential, community, recreation and entertainment uses to serve the needs of the inner western suburbs.
+The intent for the Toowong centre, as per the Toowong Major Centre Local Area Plan, is to provide the full range of centre services such as shops, offices, residential, community, recreation and entertainment uses to serve the needs of the inner western suburbs.
 Sherwood Road and High Street are to be the focus of activity and be pedestrian friendly.
-The Centre core is to be 'intense urban' surrounded by less intense mix of business and residential uses.
+The centre core is to be intense urban surrounded by less intense mix of business and residential uses.
 Variety of residential densities support the centre all linked by safe pedestrian access.
-The Centre is to contain a network of public spaces.
+The centre is to contain a network of public spaces.

-Brisbane Long Term infrastructure Plan 2007
+2.11 Brisbane Long Term infrastructure Plan 2007

-The Brisbane Long Term Infrastructure Plan (BLTIP) was released in 2007 and provides the integrated planning guidelines for the next 20 years for a range of infrastructure required to sustain Brisbane's liveability and assist in economic development during periods of unprecedented growth.
+The Brisbane Long Term Infrastructure Plan (BLTIP) was released in 2007 and provides the integrated planning guidelines for the next 20 years for a range of infrastructure required to sustain our liveability and assist in economic development during periods of unprecedented growth.

-The transportation elements of BLTIP are drawn from the Transport Plan for Brisbane 2002-2016.
-However, future editions will reflect the Transport Plan for Brisbane 2006-2026.
-In order to provide infrastructure, it is necessary to develop an understanding of expected population growth.
-The outcomes of the Local Growth Management Strategy will provide key inputs to the BLTIP when complete.
+The transportation elements of BLTIP are drawn from the Transport Plan for Brisbane 2002-2016, however, future editions will reflect the Transport Plan for Brisbane 2006-2026.
+In order to provide infrastructure it is necessary to develop an understanding of expected population growth.
+The outcomes of the Local Growth Management Strategy will provide key inputs to the BLTIP when it's complete.

-The BLTIP has established a number of priorities and strategies for addressing the transport implications faced by Brisbane.
-The Plan has recognised the TransApex Projects, including Northern Link, as a strategy for reducing cross-city traffic congestion within the CBD and inner and middle suburbs.
+The BLTIP has established a number of priorities and strategies for the addressing the transport implications faced by Brisbane City.
+The Plan has recognised the TransApex Project, including Project, as a strategy for reducing cross-city traffic congestion within the CBD and inner and middle suburbs.
 A priority for TransApex projects has also been to address freight implications within suburban Brisbane.
 The BLTIP's freight strategy has a number of goals that could be potentially achieved for the study area as a result of the Project.
-These goals are listed below.
+These goals include: